DanteZulli/apolo-music-bot-OLD/README.md

 - `!queue`: Displays the current song queue.
 - `!help`: Displays a list of available commands and their usage.

+## Roadmap

+For a detailed list of planned features and improvements, please see our [TODO.md](TODO.md) file.

 ## Acknowledgments

 * [discord.py](https://discordpy.readthedocs.io/en/stable/) - The Python library for Discord API